BIGdeadLock/OSV-MCP/README.md

-# CyberMCP
+# OSV MCP
-Collection of cybersecurity related MCP servers
+MCP Server with integration to OSV Database API